-- [D] The net proceeds from the debt offering are estimated to be \$435.0 million, after deducting estimated fees and expenses.
-Concurrently with the debt offering, we are offering 23,357,664 shares of our common stock.
-The closing of the debt offering is conditioned upon the closing of the equity offering. - [E] The net proceeds from the equity offering are estimated to be approximately \$380.0 million, after deducting estimated fees and expenses, assuming an offering price to public of \$17.125 per share.
-Concurrently with the equity offering, we are offering \$300.0 million in initial accreted value of discount notes and \$150.0 million in aggregate principal amount of cash-pay notes.
+The net proceeds from the equity offering are estimated to be approximately \$350.8 million, after deducting estimated fees and expenses.
+Concurrently with the equity offering, we are offering \$301.7 million in initial accreted value of discount notes and \$180.0 million in aggregate principal amount of cash-pay notes.
 The closing of the equity offering is conditioned upon the closing of the debt offering.

-We expect to use the total net proceeds of the debt and equity offerings, which are estimated to be approximately \$815.0 million,
+We expect to use the total net proceeds of the debt and equity offerings, which are estimated to be approximately \$816.5 million,

-- to repay a term loan facility incurred to finance a portion of the BellSouth transaction and the Powertel acquisition; - to finance the balance of the BellSouth transaction and the Powertel acquisition; and - for general corporate purposes, including paying interest on the cashpay notes.
+- to repay a term loan facility incurred to finance a portion of the BellSouth transaction and the Powertel acquisition; - . to finance the balance of the BellSouth transaction and the Powertel acquisition; and $\,$ - for general corporate purposes, including paying interest on the cashpay notes.

-The loans we are repaying under the term loan facility were used to refinance indebtedness under Crown Communication's senior credit facility.
+The lenders under the term loan facility are affiliates of certain underwriters in the debt and equity offerings.
+See "Description of Certain Indebtedness--CCIC Term Loan Facility" and "Underwriting."
+The loans under the term loan facility were used to finance and/or refinance a portion of the BellSouth transaction and the Powertel acquisition.
 The term loans mature on November 30, 2007 and bear interest at an increasing rate on LIBOR, not to exceed 16.0%.

-However, the closing of the offerings is not contingent on the completion of the BellSouth transaction or the Powertel acquisition.
+The closing of the offerings is not contingent on the completion of the BellSouth transaction or the Powertel acquisition.
 If the BellSouth transaction or the Powertel acquisition does not occur, or if either or both occurs on terms different from those described in this prospectus, we would be able to use the net proceeds from the offerings that were allocated to finance these transactions for working capital and general corporate purposes, including to finance as yet unidentified acquisitions, investments or joint ventures in the United States or abroad.
 See "Risk Factors--We May Have Broad Discretion in the Application of Proceeds of Our Offerings".

-[E] PRICE RANGE OF COMMON STOCK
+PRICE RANGE OF COMMON STOCK